Coffea Ethiopica ☕️

 Ethiopia produces 350 million kg of coffee every year (1, a, 2, a).
 The best of the beans are exported out of the country because the Ethiopian government wants to bring in the most foreign currency it can.
 The worst of the crop (with some exceptions) is left to the 100 million Ethiopians where the beans originally came from.
 Yet despite this, the coffee I’ve enjoyed in Ethiopia is still tastier than the coffee I drink in America.
 The attention and care given to coffee here is extraordinary and makes every cup delicious.

 And when I say “where the beans originally came from,” I do mean originally.
-The Ethiopian province of Kaffa (same etymology as the word coffee!), is the home of the species Coffea arabica, the coffee plant that has spread around the globe to Hawaii, Costa Rica, Colombia, Indonesia, and dozens of other regions, and which has helped turn Starbucks into a $100+ billion, global coffee seller.
+The Ethiopian province of Kaffa (same etymology as the word coffee!), is the home of the species Coffea arabica, the coffee plant that has spread around the globe to Hawaii, Costa Rica, Colombia, Indonesia, and dozens of other regions.

-But despite their global reach, you will not find Starbucks in Ethiopia.
+But, you will not find Starbucks in Ethiopia.
 Starbucks wouldn’t survive here.
 While a Grande coffee at a Starbucks in America costs about $2.10, a cup of coffee in Addis costs about 5 birr, or 17 cents.
 Even at a more high-end coffee shop in Addis, like Tomoca or Kaldi’s, drinks still sell for between 10 and 40 birr (34 cents to $1.36).
 There also aren’t 50 different coffee beverages to choose from in Ethiopia.
 There’s usually just the choice between a coffee, latte, cappuccino, and macchiato.
-However, if you do believe that Ethiopians would enjoy iced coffee too, there might be a lucrative business waiting to be started here in Addis.
-The current supply of iced coffee is zero!
-(Unfortunately, the demand might be zero too 😶).
+It seems like the current supply of iced coffee is zero!
+(Though, the demand might be zero too 😶).

 In Ethiopia, everything starts with coffee.
 Including the day itself.